-We had cash and cash equivalents of \$207,330 as of December 31, 2014, as compared to \$0 as of December 31, 2013In January 2015, we raised an additional \$724,989 to be utilized to fund ongoing operations.
+We had cash and cash equivalents of \$601,266 as of June 30, 2015, as compared to \$207,330 as of December 31, 2014.
 We anticipate that we will continue to incur net losses into the foreseeable future as we continue to advance and develop a number of potential drug candidates into preclinical development activities and expand our corporate infrastructure which includes the costs associated with being a public company.
-Without additional funding, management believes that we will not have sufficient funds to meet our obligations within one year after the date the consolidated financial statements are issued.
+Without additional funding, management believes that we will not have sufficient funds to meet its obligations beyond one year after the date the consolidated financial statements are issued.
 These conditions give rise to substantial doubt as to our ability to continue as a going concern.